Greased Lightning

 • OnForm Video Coaching

 “So what does this mean for your pitcher’s developmental journey?
 She will benefit from my experience and education.
-Each athlete is an individual with unique movement patterns, and neurological preferences that are hardwired and permanent.
-It’s not advisable to teach pitching in a generalized, cookie-cutter way.
-Doing so can waste time, money, and is potentially injurious if not aligned with one’s movement preferences.
+Each athlete is an individual with unique movement patterns, and neurological preferences.
+Her unique cognitive preferences must also be considered and respected.
+Teaching pitching in a generalized, “biomechanical” cookie-cutter way wastes time, money, effort, and is potentially injurious if not aligned with one’s preferences.
 The goal is accurate identification through assessment and then optimization of those innate preferences through correctly-prescribed and applied remedies.
-If a pattern needs adjustment it can be targeted with proven, safe, corrective measures based on the science.

-First, let’s look at her as an individual.
-Where is her center of gravity?
-Is her global preference flexion, extension or somewhere in between?
-Did we identify the flexion-extension roles of her legs?
-How can she improve based on her unique motriclty?
-How is her flexibility, can she stabilize effectively when and where needed, and if not, why?
+Overall, how can she improve based on her unique motricity?
+How is her mobility, can she stabilize effectively when and where needed, and if not, why?
 Are there strength imbalances?
 Is she practicing correctly?
 What is her injury history?
 What are the risks associated with some typical drills or exercises employed nowadays?
-What are her preferences in terms of vision?
-These are only some of the details we need to know before suggesting specific mechanics to make her as efficient and effective as possible.
+What are her natural preferences in terms of vision?
+These are only some of the details we need to know before suggesting specific movement strategies to make her as efficient and effective as possible.
 All of these factors help determine how she should train and pitch.”

 Hitting Certification